-- A. Site Plan showing proposed project, property lines and setbacks - B. Topo Survey, if available C. Grading, if available - D. Site Servicing, if available
+- A. Site Plan showing proposed project, property lines and setbacks - B. Topo Survey, if available C. Grading, if available - C. Site Servicing, if available being the r gi tered owner of the subject to submit the

-Please refer to the Metrolinx Adjacent Development Guideline for Priority Transit Projects on our website for more information, including an overview of the review & approval process, timing, agreements with Metrolinx, technical requirements, and more.
+Please refer to the Metrolinx Adjacent Development Guideline for Priority Transit Projects on our websile for more information, including an overview of the review & approval process, timing, agreements with Metro nx, chnical requirements, and more.

+Date

+7. Owner's Authorization

+If an Agent is applicable in Item #2, the Owner must complete this section.

+I, \\\\\\ lands, hereby authorize (print name of agent) \\\\\\ above Pre-Application Consultation request to Metrolinx.

+Owner Signature

-7. Owner's Authorization If an Agent is applicable in Item #2, the Owner must complete th is section.
-I,lands, hereby authorize (print name of agent)above Pre-Application Consultation request to Metrolinx.
-Owner Signature Date Note: If there is more than one owner, a separate authorization Attach an additional page(s) in the same format as this aut 8.
-Application Declaration l, , solemnly declare that I am (choose one of the I,following): , solemnly declare that I am (choose one of the , solemnly declare that I am (choose one of the following): , solemnly declare that I am (choose one of the following): , solemnly declare that I am (choose one of the following): □ Owner □ An Agent of the Owner following): Owner An Agent of the Owner and that: 1.
-All above statements, information, and attached docum entation contained within this application are true following): Owner An Agent of the Owner and that: 1.
-All above statements, information, and attached document and accurate 2.
-All above statements, information, and attached document. entation contained within this application are true
+Note: If there is more than one owner, a separate author ation from each individual or corporation is required.
+Attach an additional page(s) in the same form t as this authorization, if necessary

+8. Application Declaration I,, solemnly declare that I am (choose one of the following): An Agent of the Ow er and that: All above statements, information, and attached documentation contained within this application are true and accurate 2.
+All above statements, information, and attached documentation contained within this application is subject to FOI (Freedom of Information) - under the Freedom of Information and Protection of Privacy Act Date Applicant Signature